Data recovery – what’s your plan?

 - Information theft, such as a stolen laptop, smartphone, USB drive, or printed document

 - Accidental deletion, which may be an individual’s data or large team datasets

-- Cyber attacks where cyber criminals delete data during a breach
+- Cyber attacks where cyber criminals destroy data during a breach

 - Viruses and malware render data inaccessible, such as after a ransomware attack